OctopusDeploy/blog/blog/2021-07/safe-schema-updates-1-delivery-hell/index.md

 **Level 0: Data Hell**

 The unique challenge with databases is the data.
-That business-critical information is not saved in source control, so it’s impossible to cancel and redeploy the database in the same way we might remove a troublesome web server.
+That business-critical information is not saved in source control, so it’s impossible to delete and redeploy the database in the same way we might remove a troublesome web server.

 Hence, database rollbacks aren’t easy.
 Arguably, there’s no such thing as a database rollback.
 If a production deployment goes bad, it might be necessary to restore a backup.
 That’s going to result in downtime and (possibly) data loss.
 That could be a disaster for your users and expensive for the business.